wildcat-finance/collateral-contract/README.md

 ## SimpleMarketCollateralMultiParty

-The `SimpleMarketCollateralMultiParty` contract is a sophisticated collateral management system designed for Wildcat markets with these key features:
+The `SimpleMarketCollateralMultiParty` contract is the core collateral management system designed for Wildcat markets with these key features:

 ### Purpose and Design
 A collateral contract that supports multiple depositors providing collateral assets that can be liquidated when the underlying Wildcat market enters a penalized delinquency state.
-The contract integrates with Bebop PMM (Professional Market Maker) for efficient liquidation processing.
+The contract integrates with Bebop PMM (Private Market Maker) for efficient liquidation processing.

 ### Key Functionality